TatsunoriMarumo/myBCIT-Guide/docs/applying-for-upass.md

         This step may be skipped if you have already linked your Compass Card.

-9. Check the box for Month you want to apply for, then click **Request**.
+9. Check the box for month you want to apply for, then click **Request**.

     !!!
 Quote ""
         [![U-Pass BC request](..\Assets\applying-u-pass-image\request-u-pass.png)](..\Assets\applying-u-pass-image\request-u-pass.png){:target="_blank"}